MEET YOUR COACH

 Fitness Consultant, Founder

 LA Running Coach is operated by Mike Hamberger, a performance specialist and recent LA transplant, who had been previously coaching in Washington, DC since 2006.
 In operating his private coaching business, Mike has guided more than 1000 athletes to a wide spectrum of goals, from ages 8 to 80, from 5k to marathon, and from couch potato to Olympic hopeful.
-100% of the 50 (total) Yelp reviews are 5-stars!
+100% of Mike's Yelp reviews are 5-stars!

 He is currently a PhD candidate in cognitive motor neuroscience at the University of Maryland, and has taught an undergraduate performance psychology course at George Washington University and Marymount University.
 He is a former track & field coach and physical education teacher at the prestigious Sidwell Friends School.

 In addition to publishing academic journal articles, Mike wrote his 1st book in 2015: The Art of Run Training (2nd edition coming in 2023!).
 He's been consulted by numerous publications, including Runner's World and The Washington Post.
 Mike was also Reese Witherspoon's run coach for the film "How Do You Know".